 - Support Network - At least twice in the last year, have you gone to this person for help with a difficult situation at work?

-For certain networks, it's not plausible to collect information via surveys and you don't have data lying around.
-In those cases, it's often best to rely on personal knowledge of who knows who - sometimes even crowdsourcing this information by pulling together a group of people from the network and building out the links one by one.
+For certain networks, it's not plausible to collect information via surveys, and you don't have data lying around.
+In those cases, it's often best to rely on personal knowledge of who knows whom—or even crowdsource this information by pulling together a team of people from the network and building out the links one by one.

 There are a few subtleties to how you structure your data for easiest use within Kumu.
 We've laid out some of those below:

 Use connection type to differentiate relationships among people

 Say you ask two questions on your survey: one that asks questions getting at the relationships that represent the trust network and another that probes for the relationships that represent the innovation network.
 When structuring your data, use "trust" or "innovation" as the connection type for each connection, and you'll be able to quickly switch between the "trust" and "innovation" network in Kumu using filters.

 Element types make two (or more) mode networks a cinch